s-blais/scrumdinger-localized/README.md

 Download the project, open the Scrumdinger.xcodeproj with Xcode.
 Then, either:

-* In your running iOS simulator, Settings > General > Language & Region: change to ES/Español or FR/Français, then hit the Build&Run button in Xcode.
+* In iOS simulator, Settings > General > Language & Region: change to ES/Español or FR/Français, then hit the Build&Run button in Xcode.
 * in Xcode, choose Product > Scheme > Edit Scheme.
 Select the Run scheme action in the left column, then Options on the right.
-Choose English or French from the popup menu.
+Choose Spanish or French from the popup menu; Close; hit the Build%Run button.

 Some Notes:

 * Got ES and FR working (Disclaimer: translation accuracy not guaranteed!)
 * Couldn't quite figure out how to localize the strings that include interpolated values (e.g., "Speaker 3 of 5").
 The `%11d` method I found in documentation doesn't seem to apply to interpolations in an explicit `return` or in a `Label()`.
+I suspect this may have something to do with [Apple's general advisement of structuring an app for localization](https://developer.apple.com/localization/#structure): "make sure your user-visible text and images are separate from your executable code."
-* The screenshots predate my realizing the debugging convention of upcasing nonlocalized strings.
-After fleshing out the EN strings file (perhaps not as optional as I'd assumed), they returned to mixed case; then, edited EN and FR to what they'd been initially. :man-facepalming:
+* The screenshots provided predate my realizing the debugging convention of upcasing nonlocalized strings.
+After fleshing out the EN strings file (perhaps not as optional as I'd assumed), they returned to the originally intended mixed case; then, edited EN and FR to what they'd been initially. :man_facepalming:

 This was fun, and I'd love to learn how these localizations are implemented on a larger scale.